vsanand27/PyBer_Analysis/README.md

 ## Revenue and No of Ride (Volume)by City Type

 The anlaysis show Market Segmentation and the fare prices.
-The size of the buble reflects # of rides or Volueme
+The size of the buble reflects # of rides or Volume
 ![alt text](https://github.com/vsanand27/PyBer_Analysis/blob/master/analysis/Fig1.png)

 ## Review Outliers - Box & Whispers